Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Corporate conservation efforts in habitat and species management, conservation education, and community engagement

-Requirements: Programs must include at least one qualifying project in habitat, species, or education.
+What are the Requirements: Programs must include at least one qualifying project in habitat, species, or education.
 Qualifying projects must be locally appropriate, exceed regulatory requirements, have clear conservation or education objectives, provide tangible value, and document measurable outcomes.
 The certification process involves a thorough application and review to ensure adherence to these standards.

-Description: The Wildlife Habitat Council's Conservation Certification provides third-party validation for corporate conservation initiatives.
+What does it mean: The Wildlife Habitat Council's Conservation Certification provides third-party validation for corporate conservation initiatives.
 It highlights a company's commitment to biodiversity, habitat restoration, and environmental education.
 This certification enhances corporate sustainability profiles and fosters positive community relations.

 Link: Wildlife Habitat Council